lzkbloodmage/DopeWars/README.md

 # DopeWars
-Dope Wars is a Telegram client script for lazy warriors.
+Dope Wars is a Telegram client script for lazy warriors of a particular text game.
 It contains a suite of features for automation of daily war and other actions.
-It is compatible with EU version, and untested for RU version.
+It is compatible with EU version of the game.
+For RU version, some slight changes have to be modified.

 # Disclaimer
 This script is created for <b>Educational Purposes</b> only.

-It has not been tested for long hours or real-world usage. <b>Use this at your own risk!</b> None of the authors, contributors, or anyone else connected with this project, in any way whatsover, will be liable for any losses, damages, account bans, or any other issues caused by the usage of this script.
+It has not been tested for long hours of real-world usage. <b>Use this at your own risk!</b> None of the authors, contributors, or anyone else connected with this project, in any way whatsover, will be liable for any losses, damages, account bans, or any other issues caused by the usage of this script.

 By using this script, you hereby agree that you will be responsible for any issues that might arise from its usage.

 # Getting Started
 ## Installation
-1. Install [Python](https://www.python.org/downloads/) (Min req: Python 3.6)
+1. Install [Python](https://www.python.org/downloads/) (Min req: Python 3.7)
-2. Install [Telethon](https://github.com/LonamiWebs/Telethon) (Min req: Telethon 1.1.1)
+2. Install [Telethon](https://github.com/LonamiWebs/Telethon) (Min req: Telethon 1.6.2)
 3. Clone or download this git repo

 ## Configuration